msw2005/Bone-Fracture-Diagnosis-Using-CNN-Algorithm/README.md

 Support for preprocessing and augmentation of medical images

-Training, validation, and testing pipeline for image classification
+Training, validation, and testing pipeline for image classification.

 Easily extensible and modifiable for different medical imaging datasets;